hkhanna/jovian/README.md

 ### Testing

+- I avoid writing substantial code without at least _some_ tests.
+In this case, I only wrote [one](https://github.com/hkhanna/jovian/blob/main/opps/tests.py) just as a proof of concept, but if this were actually going to be used, I'd write more.
 - `make check` will run all tests.
 You can also directly run `py.test` if you have the virtualenv activated.

 # Deployment

 - Hosted on Heroku
 - The database is the PostgreSQL Heroku add-on which has automated nightly backups.
-- Backend logging to Papertrail via Heroku.
-  - Papertrail sends a pushover anytime the the logs match `at=ERROR OR at=CRITICAL`.
-It should send the email a maximum of once a day.
-  - You cannot just look for `error` because they will match admin filtering for errors.
-You cannot look for `error -at=INFO` because something is emitting a log in Heroku with every request that doesn't include the `at=LEVEL`.
-It could be gunicorn, but after spending half a day on it, I've given up.

 ## How to Deploy

-- Push to `origin/main` and it will automatically trigger a deploy to Heroku (after CI passes).
+- Push to `origin/main` and it will automatically trigger a deploy to Heroku.

 ## Production Environment Variables

 - `DJANGO_SETTINGS_MODULE=config.settings.production`
 - `DJANGO_SECRET_KEY=<random key>`
   - You can generate this random key with something like `openssl rand -base64 64`.
-- `LOGLEVEL=INFO`
-  - Without this, it will use the default of `DEBUG`.
-- `POSTMARK_API_KEY=<postmark key>`
 - `DATABASE_URL` is set by Heroku.